GRAINS-Grain prices drop on profit-taking ahead of USDA report

 soybeans.

-The U.S. economy may only need one rate hike for as long as
+* The U.S. economy may only need one rate hike for as long

-said on Friday in arguing for an overhaul of how the central
+James Bullard said on Friday in arguing for an overhaul of how

 of Britain voting to remain in the European Union lifted risk